-- (2) Guest rooms.
+- (1) Number of establishments.
+The number of tourist accommodation establishments in operation at 30 June 1977. - (2) Guest rooms.
 The maximum number of rooms, units, suites, etc., available for accommodating paying guests during the period surveyed. - (3) Bed spaces.
 The maximum number of guests that could be accommodated in beds normally in place at the accommodation establishment during the period surveyed.
 Three-quarter beds were counted as one and double beds as two bed spaces. - (4) Room occupancy rate.
 The proportion of guest rooms occupied expressed as a percentage of the number of bed spaces available. - (5) Bed occupancy rate.
 The proportion of bed spaces occupied expressed as a percentage of the number of bed spaces available. - (6) Takings from accommodation.
 Revenue received from the provision of accommodation during the period surveyed.
-Where meals and accommodation are a combined charge an estimate of takings from meals was excluded.
+Where meals and accommodation are a combined charge, an estimate of takings from meals was excluded.
 In the case of some establishments, payments may be made in advance of or may be received after the provision of accommodation to guests and therefore the figure for takings from accommodation may not necessarily bear a direct relationship to the number of guests accommodated during the period. - (7) Employment.
-The number of persons working at tourist accommodation establishments at 30 June 1976.
-Included are working proprietors or partners, salaried directors, and employees on the pay roll for the last pay period in June 1976.
+The number of persons working at tourist accommodation establishments at 30 June 1977.
+Included are working proprietors or partners, salaried directors, and employees on the pay-roll for the last pay period in June 1977.
 Employees absent on paid sick leave, holidays, or long service leave are included while unpaid helpers and those who, during the whole of the last pay period, were stood down or were absent because of an industrial dispute, are excluded.

-VICTORIA-HOTELS, MOTELS, AND GUEST HOUSES: CAPACITY, OCCUPANCY RATES, AND TAKINGS FROM ACCOMMODATION: BY TYPE OF ESTABLISHMENT, 1975-76
+VICTORIA - HOTELS, MOTELS, AND GUEST HOUSES: CAPACITY, OCCUPANCY RATES, AND TAKINGS FROM ACCOMMODATION: BY TYPE OF ESTABLISHMENT, 1976-77